United Nations, United States, and Gaza

 than 5% in years since then compared to the 20% that I and many other

-fined $2 million by the state of New York.
-Americans elected him to stop equal
+and fined $2 million by the state of New York.
+Americans elected him to stop

-opportunity at the national border and to deport people who had previously found
+equal opportunity at the national border and to deport people who had

 In Gaza, most people have had no opportunity to choose where

-to live, what jobs they want, who should lead them, or how to enjoy life, but most
+to live, what jobs they want, who should lead them, or how to enjoy life, while

-of us have all those things.
-Americans and Israelis and many other countries use
+much of the world has all those things.
+Americans and Israelis and many other

-force to keep poor people in their place.
-Immigration policies now keep rich
+countries use force to keep poor people in their place.
+Immigration policies

 Ukraine might someday have peace and if that happens, the